hanavi/scripts/README.md

 * **macspoof** - Generate a random MAC address for a system running El Capitan (Probably more OSX versions as well)

-* **hashgenerator** - This is a very simple implementation of a time based (short) hash generator.
-Two people using a predetermined password should both be able to generate the same hash based on the day (UTC).
-This could easliy be extendended to shorter time periods.
+* **hashgenerator** - This will do two things basic things:
+  # First it can act as a very simple implementation of a time based (short)
+    hash generator.
+Two people using a predetermined password should both be able to generate the same hash based on the date (UTC).
+  # Second it has a verification feature.
+Two people can use this two verify
+    their identities.
+It requires both individuals two have PGP keys and two preshared (secure) passwords.
+The hashgenerator will read an encrypted file with two passwords (each on its own line) and use keys stored in gpg to decrypt the file and generate a secure hash that will update every minute.
+  You can output the options by running "hashgenerator -h"